Of Garlic presses, Firestarters and the BBC

 So here is my tribute to the delightfulness of my abode (albeit currently surrounding me unremittingly, endlessly, ceaselessly, 24 hours, non stop!)

 My plants: The genial collection of flora in my balcony that brightens my day straight up.
 It’s like having some green friends over who have over time, set down roots at your place and have decided to stay for as long as you’ll have them.
-Some of the more enthusiastic boarders may encroach on your hospitality and bring along a few dozen other weedy friends to their fecund bedchambers off and on.
-Even so, the happy foliate assemblage outside my window never grows old.
+Some of the more enthusiastic boarders may encroach on your hospitality and bring along a few dozen other weedy friends to their fertile bedchambers off and on.
+Even so, the happy floral assemblage outside my window never grows old.
 Bless them!

 My Corridor: The 30 foot corridor (from the lounge to the kitchen) has saved me more than once, from enacting Stephen King’s Firestarter* routine.
-Every occasion I feel the cabin fever setting in and the heebie jeebies creeping up on me, I don my sneakers and kick-off on what i call my “20 Minute Corridor Constitutional”.
+Every occasion I feel the cabin fever setting in and the heebie jeebies creeping up on me, I put on my sneakers and kick-off on what i call my “20 Minute Corridor Constitutional”.
 The mental and emotional stress-release is phenomenal, not to mention the vast numbers I end up adding to my daily step count.
 There have been curfew-bound days when I’ve averaged 22,000 steps just from my corridor walkabouts.
 Needless to say, those were also the days I almost gnashed my teeth to the gums, uttered a lot of pandemic invective and played nervously with my well worn box of matches…..

-(An affectionate cheer to my Dad here, who introduced me to these indoor perambulations as the salubrious aftermaths to a fulsome meal.
+(An affectionate cheer to my Dad here, who introduced me to these indoor perambulations as the healthful aftermaths to a fulsome meal.
 Thank you Dad!)